 1. Processing policy questions and changes

-Insurance agents are spending a tremendous amount of time waiting on the phone for customer service representatives at insurance carriers, with wait times occasionally reaching 90 minutes even for easy, standard policy changes.
-While agents understand that carriers are understaffed as a result of the pandemic, this is not sustainable.
+Insurance agents are spending a tremendous amount of time waiting on the phone for customer service representatives at insurance carriers, with wait times occasionally reaching 90 minutes even for standard policy changes.
+While agents understand that carriers are understaffed due to the pandemic, this is not sustainable.
 During our agent interviews, we consistently heard that chatbots frustrated agents looking to answer policy questions or process policy changes for their customers.
-Carriers have the opportunity to enhance their chatbots, as well as expand online functionality for agents to quickly update policies, with automated notifications when policy updates are needed.
+Carriers can enhance their chatbots and expand online functionality for agents to quickly update policies, with automated notifications when policy updates are needed.
 This will also reduce call center wait times.

 2. More transparency in the underwriting process and access to underwriters

 When appealing or reviewing underwriting decisions, agents agreed that they would like more transparency in the process and access to carrier underwriters.
 During our agent interviews, we learned that agents would appreciate having consistent access to the same underwriters for a given product.
-In addition, there’s recognition that underwriters need to pivot to a stronger focus on the customer rather than the traditional transactional nature of their role, now exacerbated due to the increasing digital nature of the underwriting process.
+There’s also recognition that underwriters need to pivot to a stronger focus on the customer rather than the traditional transactional nature of their role, now exacerbated by the increasing digital nature of the underwriting process.
 Giving agents more direct access to underwriting features would enable them to better understand the policy makeup and pricing, which they could communicate back to the customer.